 How we teach PE

-We have a group of Year 6 children who are invited to become Young Leaders for the school.
+To develop leadership skills, Year 6 children are invited to become Young Leaders for the school.
 They are sporting role models for the younger children and assist with playtime and lunchtime activities to develop the fundamental movement skills of running, throwing (under and over arm), kicking, catching, skipping, hopping, jumping, bouncing and rolling a ball.
 They also assist in our annual Sports Day event and other sporting activities.

 Our PE curriculum is high quality, well thought out and planned to demonstrate progression.
 Within our lessons, children are taught about self-discipline and that to be successful they need to take ownership and responsibility for their own health and fitness.
 We measure the impact of our curriculum through the following methods: